 RUN Converter

-Extract text from RUN files
+Extract text from Linux installer scripts (RUN)

 Drop or upload your .RUN file